 Recipient 9.

 Recipient 10:

-Send test Email Save 🖑
+Send test Email Save 🕞

-JUSTIN@KINO CE@kinoradio.com Test email - 88.10

-90 From То Subject

-Search for a message 0

-This is a test email to verify that SMTP is working.
-Details of the unit this email originated from: Frequency: 88.10 MHz IP Address: 192.168.0.151 Hostname: JUSTIN808 The alarm log is 11% full.
+0 ear ch f or a message م !
+0 4 From То Subject ⊠JUSTIN@KINO CE@kinoradio.com Test email - 88.10 This is a test em Details of the ur Frequency: 88.1 IP Address: 192.
+Hostname: JUST The alarm log is ail to verify that SMTP is nit this email originated fr .0 MHz .168.0.151 TIN808 11% full. working. om:

-Texting to SMS/text messaging; that is, sending alarms directly to a cell

-Mobile Devices

-- phone number, is done in the same manner.
-The cellular carrier can supply instructions for addressing text messages from email accounts to a 10-digit mobile phone number on their system. - Assigning Assigning certain alarms to specific email or SMS/text recipients is accomplished under Alarms & Notifications / Email Notifications: from the Web interface or the front-panel OLED menu.
+Texting to Mobile Devices SMS/text messaging (sending alarms directly to a cell phone number) is done in the same manner.
+The cellular carrier can supply instructions for addressing text messages from email accounts to a 10-digit mobile phone number on their system.

+Assigning Assigning certain alarms to specific email or SMS/text recipi-Alarms ents is accomplished under Alarms & Notifications / Email Notifications: from the Web interface or the front-panel OLED menu.
 An example is shown at the top of the next page.